yooonjiwon/yooonjiwon/README.md

 ### Jiwon Yoon
 Hi, I am Jiwon.
 I have an interest in the application of artificial intelligence in the medical field.
-Previously involved in the retrospective study analyzing data of allergic diseases.
+Previously involved in the retrospective study analyzing electronic medical records, and medical image classification.

 ### Get in touch